 A Movement Reaching Beyond City Limits

 For the Ramsey's, the direct action Denton residents have taken this week is an expression of solidarity with a neighborhood just beyond the legal protection of the City of Denton's drilling ordinances.
-For me, it is a symbol of a citywide movement expanding beyond the arbitrary borders that determine a municipality, and which foreshadows the potential birth of a Texas-wide rebellion against the oil and gas industry.
+For me, it is a symbol of a citywide movement expanding beyond the borders that determine a municipality, and which foreshadows the potential birth of a larger rebellion against the oil and gas industry in Texas.

 Denton's narrative is no longer simply tied to issues of industry proximity to residential neighborhoods; it now reaches beyond city limits to connect with all Texans impacted by HB 40's sweeping mandate to strip communities of their right to determine what's in their best interest.